-- Place your radio on a flat surface and plug the cable from the mains adaptor into the DC input socket located at the rear of your radio (marked 'DC 9V') ensuring that the plug is pushed fully into the socket. - If you wish to use a wired network connection, plug the Ethernet cable into the RJ-45 socket at the back of the radio. - 3.
+- Place your sound system on a flat surface and plug the cable from the mains adaptor into the DC input socket located at the rear of your sound system (marked 'DC in') ensuring that the plug is pushed fully into the socket. - 2.
+If you wish to use a wired network connection, plug the Ethernet cable into the RJ-45 socket at the back of the sound system. - 3.
 Plug the mains adaptor into a wall socket and switch on the socket.